tstih/idp/tools/gpxtools/README.md

 The `dither` commands accepts an image, dithers it, and exports is as `BIN`, `PNG`, and `S` file.

-The commend accepts two arguments:
+The commend accepts arguments:
  * `-o` or `-save` is the output filename without extension
  * `-f` or `-file` is the input image filename
+ * `-w` or `-width` is the desired width
+ * `-h` or `-height` is the desired height

+Image will never be upscaled, but it will be downscaled if too big to fit `-w` and `-h`.
+The proportions will be maintained.

 Example: